Ankitraj586/ASCII-art-minor-II/README.md

-Grayscale to ASCII Art Project
+ASCII Art Generator (Python)
 Project Purpose

-This project changes a grayscale image (given as numbers) into ASCII art.
+This project turns image data (numbers) into ASCII art.
-ASCII art means making a picture using keyboard characters like @, #, *, and space.
+ASCII art means making a picture using characters like @, #, *, and spaces.

+Here, the image is already given as numbers in a 2D list.
 Each number shows how dark or light a pixel is.
-The program replaces these numbers with characters to create a picture in text form.
+The program changes these numbers into characters and saves the result in a text file.

-The final output is saved in a text file called decoded_ascii.txt.

 How the Code Works
-1. Image Data (p_chind)

-p_chind is a list of lists (2D list).

-Each number is a pixel value.
+The variable p_chind stores the image as rows and columns of numbers.

-Smaller numbers mean darker color.
+Smaller numbers mean dark pixels.

-Bigger numbers mean lighter color.
+Bigger numbers mean light pixels.

-2. Characters for Colors
-gray_order = ['@', '#', '%', '*', '+', '=', '-', ':', '.', ' ']

-@ is used for very dark pixels.

-Space ( ) is used for very light pixels.

-Characters in between show medium brightness.

-3. Matching Numbers to Characters
+A list called gray_order has characters from dark to light:

+@ # % * + = - : . (space)

+The program:

-The code connects grayscale values (0–255) with characters.
+Matches pixel values with characters

-A dictionary is made to store this matching.

-This helps to quickly replace numbers with characters.

-4. Creating ASCII Lines

-The code goes through each row.

-Every number is replaced with its matching character.
+Reads the image row by row

+Replaces each number with a character

-Characters are joined to make one line.
+Joins characters to make lines

-All lines together make the ASCII picture.

-5. Saving the Result

-The ASCII picture is saved in a file:

-decoded_ascii.txt

-Each line is written exactly as it should appear.
+Saves all lines into a file called decoded_ascii.txt

+If a number does not match exactly, the program uses a space.

 How to Run the Program
-What You Need
+Requirements

 Python 3 installed

 No extra libraries needed

-Steps to Run
+Steps

 Save the code in a file, for example:

-ascii_art.py
+ascii_image.py

 Open terminal or command prompt.

 Run this command:

-python ascii_art.py
+python ascii_image.py

-You will see this message:
+After running, you will see:

 Output saved in decoded_ascii.txt

-Open decoded_ascii.txt to see the ASCII art.
+Open decoded_ascii.txt using Notepad or any editor to see the ASCII image.

-Output File
+Output

 File name: decoded_ascii.txt

-Contains: ASCII picture made from numbers

-Can open with: Notepad, VS Code, or any text editor
+Contains the image made using characters

+Can be shared or viewed easily